satishp962/tfjs-hindi-handwritten-characters-recognition/README.md

 The trained model of this repo is converted into Tensorflow.js format using the TFJS converter.
 The folder model contains the converted files.

+See the browser's developer console for information and errors.

 ### Screenshot
 ![enter image description here](https://raw.githubusercontent.com/satishp962/tfjs-hindi-handwritten-characters-recognition/master/screenshot_output.PNG)